jrampin/terraform-aws-websites/README.md

 ### Architecture

-Here's a neat mindmap designed with CloudCraft for what Terraform will build
+Here's a neat mindmap of what Terraform will build

 ![Architecture](images/architecture.png)